rkumar/todoapp/README.markdown

      --no-colors  don't show colors
      --colors     show colors

-  addsub ITEM# [args]
+  addsub TASK# [args]
-     add ITEM# text
+     add TASK# text
      Add a subtask to the given item/subtask with given text

-  renumber ITEM# ITEM#
+  renumber TASK# TASK#
-    Renumber a top level item to another (empty/deleted) number (e.g renumber 24 12)
+    Renumber a top level task to another (empty/deleted) number (e.g renumber 24 12)

   redo
     Renumber the entire file starting 1.
 This is useful if you have been using the todo file for a long time, and you now have high numbers.

-  copyunder | cu ITEM# ITEM#
+  copyunder | cu TASK# TASK#
-    Copy an existing item as a subtask of another (or same) item.
+    Copy an existing task as a subtask of another (or same) task.
     This does not work recursively.

-  edit ITEM#
+  edit TASK#
-    Edit the text of an item in EDITOR.
+    Edit the text of a task in EDITOR.

+  tag TASK# <tag>
+    Add a keyword or tag to a task

 *Note:* the subtask subcommand will probably be removed soon. del, mark etc will work for both top-level and lower-level tasks. "addsub" will be required.